 However, it wasn't until famous big wave riders Laird Hamilton and Dave Kalama (the driving force of Imagine SUP boards) turned their attention to paddle surfing that it really emerged into the wider publics consicious.
 Most people can get up and paddle around almost instantly, but once you start refining it you can keep improving forever.
 Add to this the fitness element and what is probably the most all encompassing physical work out you will ever come across, in perhaps the most calming situation you have experienced, SUP just leaves you wanting more.

 And you don't need to surf to be able to take part in Stand Up Paddleboarding, infact 80% of all SUP is done on flat water.
-Whether you are fortunate enough to leave by the sea or near a river or lake, SUP can be done anywhere there is water.
+Whether you are fortunate enough to live by the sea or near a river or lake, SUP can be done anywhere there is water.
 And with the portability of inflatable boards today, you can access places you never thought possible.

 Stand Up Paddleboarding is growing at a rapid rate and with this growth, we are seeing the sport go off in lots of different directions from the obvious race side, right to the white water SUP, to the more calming Yoga SUP - Stand Up Paddleboarding has something for everyone.